CodexLink/chips.omp.json/README.md

 1. Other Programming Language Project Segment

-   - Programming languages that I have is currently **Python** and I'm currently planning to add Rust and Flutter in the future. let me know what other programming languages I can include by issuing them in **Issue**.
+   - Programming languages that I have is currently **Python** and I'm currently planning to add **Rust** and **Flutter** in the future. let me know what other programming languages I can include by issuing them in **Issue**.

      > Note that, you have to make sure that language is supported from one of the segments offered in **oh-my-posh Segment Section**.
-Otherwise, create a feature request.
+Otherwise, create a feature request on them.

 ## Technicals